michaeltelford/wgit/README.md

 Check out this [example application](https://search-engine-rb.herokuapp.com) - a search engine (see its [repository](https://github.com/michaeltelford/search_engine)) built using Wgit and Sinatra, deployed to Heroku.
 Heroku's free tier is used so the initial page load may be slow.
 Try searching for "Ruby" or something else that's Ruby related.

+Continue reading the rest of this `README` for more information on Wgit.
+When you've finished, check out the [wiki](https://github.com/michaeltelford/wgit/wiki).

 ## Table Of Contents

 1. [Installation](#Installation)